Below you will find cross stitch information, instructions and tips to

 aida 10" x 10" (25cm x 25cm) to complete your work.

 idea to purchase your cloth by the metre if you plan to do alot of

 patterns than you can just cut the aida to size for your patterns at

 free fabric calculator you can find on this page if you need help.

-- We use only DMC cottons in
+only DMC cottons in

 all of our patterns as these are the most popular brand used.

 - We suggest using two strands of floss for all of our patterns except